A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 Foundational Layers

 Build in your foundational layers with cozy, breathable organic cotton layering pieces.
 A soft, stretchy, slim-fitting long-sleeve top gives you a lot more flexibility in pregnancy letting you change your outfits up with the layering pieces.
-We love our cute, white, cropped cap sleeve tee for under our linen dresses.
+We love our simple white, cropped cap sleeve tee for under our linen dresses.
 And of course a stretchy, cozy long-sleeve wrap top for every season in earthy, neutral colors that go with every dress, makes them even more wearable in all seasons.
 Organic cotton layering leggings and biker shorts with comfy, stretchy waistbands are also a favorite.
 And finally, organic, natural fiber bralettes and briefs complete the foundational layering pieces for your natural fiber closet.

 Garment Care 101